The Parable of the Talents

 We first hear about talents in Exodus when they were discussing the materials used while building the tabernacle:

-“The total amount of the gold from the wave offering used for all the work on the sanctuary was 29 talents…” Exodus 29: 24 NIV.
-(Over 2000 pounds of gold.)
+“The total amount of the gold from the wave offering used for all the work on the sanctuary was 29 talents…” Exodus 29: 24.
+(Over 2000 pounds of gold!)

 In the New Testament, a talent was the largest currency.
-Calculations vary, but a talent equaled an enormous sum of money.
-Some estimate the 5 talents equaled 20 years worth of wages.
+Calculations vary, but a talent equaled a large sum of money.
+Some estimate the 5 talents equaled 20 years’ worth of wages.

 Matthew 25: Parable of the Talents